written by Tasha Swearingen

 If you’ve homeschooled for any amount of time, you’ve probably had to figure some things out for yourself…things no one ever told you were going to happen during your homeschooling years.
 Here, we outline some of the most common things that all homeschooling parents can relate to doing, thinking, feeling, or experiencing!

-10 – It’s a lot of work.
+- It’s a lot of work.
 This may seem obvious, but it really is a lot of work.
-Of course, anything worth having is worth doing….and most things worth having don’t come easy.
+Of course, anything worth having is worth the hard work…and most things worth having don’t come easy.
 Homeschooling is no different; it takes a lot of work and sacrifices, but the payoff makes it worth all the trouble.

-7 – It’s a joyful thing!
+- It’s a joyful thing!
 Though homeschooling isn’t free of its own trials, it truly is a joyful thing.
-You know you’re giving your child a personalized education—something he won’t get in school—and you’re able to give him some of the best opportunities available to students.
+You know you’re giving your children a personalized education—something they won’t get in school—and you’re able to give them some of the best opportunities available to students.
 For instance, you don’t need “career day” to have your children speak with people in their chosen career paths.
 Sure, homeschooling can be tough sometimes but overall, it’s a joyful experience for both parents and kids!

-5 – Teaching your child something and watching her eyes light up is better than Christmas.
+- Teaching your children something and watching their eyes light up is better than Christmas.
 I liken this to Christmas because I think of all the warm, fuzzy feelings we get when it’s time to gather around the Christmas tree and sing songs or open gifts.
 No, I’m not about to say gathering around the dining table for school is anything like that; it isn’t.
-But watching your child’s eyes light up when something finally clicks…and knowing that YOU are the reason it finally clicked…is one of the most rewarding parts of homeschooling.
+But watching your child’s eyes light up when something finally clicks…and knowing that you are the reason it finally clicked…is one of the most rewarding parts of homeschooling.

-4 – You’ll almost never have a break.
+- You’ll almost never have a break.
 Since your children will be with you all day, evening, and night, you’ll pretty much never get much of a break from them without advanced planning and making arrangements for this.
 Does this scare you?
 It shouldn’t.
 You might be thinking you can’t deal with your children all day every day.
-I’m here to tell you, children who are the result of overstimulation in the classroom all day (and who are wired by the end of the day) are NOT the same as children whose commute to school means walking from their bedroom to the kitchen table for breakfast and then back to the schoolroom or dining table for school.
+Honestly, children who are the result of overstimulation in the classroom all day (and who are wired by the end of the day) are not the same as children whose commute to school means walking from their bedroom to the dining table.
 These children tend to not get overstimulated (barring there are no special needs to consider), so you aren’t dealing with a wired child all day.